 Life can change in a sudden and unexpected instant, often beyond your control.
-If you were involved in a divorce, there may be significant changes in your life afterwards, as well as your child’s life, which may require modification of an existing court order.
+If you were involved in a divorce, there may be significant changes in your life afterward, as well as your child’s life, which may require modification of an existing court order.
 However, doing so may be difficult without the legal assistance of a qualified lawyer.

 At Casey, Simmons & Bryant PLLC, we are committed to helping you modify your divorce agreement and protect the best interests of you and your child.
 Our attorneys have the comprehensive understanding of Tennessee laws and court proceedings to provide knowledgeable and passionate legal assistance to those in Jackson, Memphis, Clarksville and surrounding cities.